Liquidsoul/code-craftsman.fr/_posts/2015-08-04-saving-core-data-objects.md

 ## Conclusion

-We learned that:
+Here, we learned that:

 * calling `save()` on a context will only send changes one step up the hierarchy
 * `save()` will commit changes contained in the whole context

+I hope that this may help anyone who did not yet grasp how Core Data save its content throught contexts.

-As a side note: for the sake of simplicity here, we have only worked with entity insertion.
+__As a side note__: for the sake of simplicity here, we have only worked with entity insertion.
 When you start playing with entity attributes, you'll need to perform some `refreshObject()` calls to see the saved values in other contexts.